google-research/google-research/pair_ngram/README.md

         --hypo "${TEMPDATA}/hypo.txt"
     ```

-With the random seeds used in the [demo](run.sh), we obtain an error rate of
-36.01 on the development set.

-A better model can be had by constraining the output to consist of known English
-words.
-For this, see [`predict_lexicon`](predict_lexicon.py).
-With
-the random seeds used in the [demo](run.sh), we obtain an error rate of 31.50 on
-the development set.

 Naturally, we would normally use the development set to tune hyperparameters,
-such as the model order (here, 6).
+such as the model order (here, 6) and the number of insertions and deletions
+permitted.

 Authors
 -------